-Self service portal: To help the end users to request/ order services or IT components, to find information, to resolve issues, etc. Self help functionality acts as a front-end for end users to be defined offering different menus, screens, buttons, etc providing direct interface to request/ order services.
+Self-service portal: To help the end-users to request/ order services or IT components, to find information, to resolve issues, etc. Self-help functionality acts as a front-end for end-users to be defined offering different menus, screens, buttons, etc providing a direct interface to request/ order services.

 Configuration and build management tool: To identify, track, and assign unique numbers for software and hardware configurations.

 Security management tools: To protect the integrity of the network, systems, and applications, guarding against intrusion and inappropriate access and usage.

-Content management systems: To store all the content of the IT service provider in various repositories like knowledge base, known errors, service catalogue, employee information, etc.
+Content management systems: To store all the content of the IT service provider in various repositories like knowledge base, known errors, service catalog, employee information, etc.

 Email systems: To send, receive, backup, recover, etc., emails.

 Project management tool: To manage the status of the projects in the IT organization.

 Dashboard tools: To provide an overview of the overall IT service performance.

 Remote Logging Tools: To enable the support staff and other escalation teams to conduct investigations to provide more efficient and practical support.